TotalMSK Blog and Self-Help

 Tissue Adaptation - An MSK Therapy perspective

-Self-Treatment and Maintenance Techniques
+Treatment Options, Prevention and Self Maintenance Techniques

-Self-Myofascial Release (SMR) routine for the legs
+Self Myofascial Release (SMFR) routine for the legs

 During the current Coronavirus (covid-19) lockdown situation, many people are spending prolonged periods sitting at home while working or otherwise.
 Leg tension can be a consequence of prolonged sitting, though athletes and runners are not immune either.
 The self-myofascial release article looks at some simple ways to help maintain or limit leg tension during the lockdown and afterwards.
-The Self Myofascial Release (SMR) for legs - not just runners can be read here.
+The Self Myofascial Release techniques for legs - not just runners can be read here.

 Stress, Wellness and Performance